Brian Patrick Flynn

 In just one weekend, take a look at how we transformed the lackluster area into a fully-equipped family style outdoor dining room, a space now considered the happiest place of the home.

-The family now has seating for 10, thanks to two patio sets pushed together Bella All Weather Wicker Patio Dining Set, not to mention more than enough table space to lay out platters brought over from several households.
+The family now has seating for 10, thanks to two outdoor dining sets pushed together Bella All Weather Wicker Patio Dining Set, not to mention more than enough table space to lay out platters brought over from several households.
 And while the main view is all the way over at the end of the yard (about 300 feet to the left), the creative, reclaimed wood art piece is certain to spark just as much conversation.

 The most important element of the new, family-style outdoor dining room is, well, family.
 To add a focal point packed with personality, my contractor Michael, used reclaimed pine to create graphic, rustic pop art depicting the family in an unexpected manner